maxbuciumas/majeCarRentals/README.md

 Things left to do:
 - add the location search form in cta (DONE)
-- design the rest of the page
+- finish design of the home page (DONE)
 - add two transitions for learning purposes (DONE)
 - make the website responsive